-Description: This project will utilize SLFRF funds to address the inequities in Charlotte's most low-income, underemployed and minority populations in our Corridors of Opportunity geographies.
-This work will fund an update to the Corridors of Opportunity Jobs Study to include updated census tract data and incorporation of the Albemarle/Central Corridor geography so that the city has a comprehensive and up-to-date snapshot of needs and opportunities.
-In addition, these funds will fund the Phase 1 implementation strategies based on the study's recommendations.
+Description: This project uses SLFRF funds to address the inequities in Charlotte's most low-income, underemployed and minority populations in our Corridors of Opportunity geographies.
+This work funded an update to the Corridors of Opportunity Jobs Study to include updated census tract data and incorporation of the Albemarle/Central Corridor geography so that the city has a comprehensive and up-to-date snapshot of needs and opportunities.
+In addition, these funds are funding the Phase 1 implementation strategies based on the study's recommendations.